backstage/backstage/docs/local-dev/cli-build-system.md

 types, this means that TypeScript will not verify that types within `node_modules` are sound.
-Disabling this check significantly speeds up type checking, but in the end it is still an important check that should not be completely omitted, it's just very unlikely to catch issues that are introduced during local development.
+Disabling this check significantly speeds up type checking, but in the end it is still an important check that should not be completely omitted, it's simply unlikely to catch issues that are introduced during local development.
 What we opt for instead is to include the check in CI through the `tsc:full` script, which will run a full type check, including `node_modules`.